KarimChukfeh/Lex-Yacc-calculator/README.md

 ### Equal sign =
 Expects a preceding variable and a succeeding variable or integer.
 Gives the preceding variable the value of the succeeding variable/integer.

 ### Semicolon ;
 Return the evaluation of the preceding statement according to the BNF grammar.
+Example 1:

+### Lowe case alphabet characters [a-z] as variables
+Treated as integer variables that have the value of the integer or variable succeeding an equal sign.
+The math tokens above work on these variables.

-## 3) Regular Expressions and examples
+## 3) Regular Expressions

 ### print
-Outputs the return of the succeeding expression to console
+Outputs the return of the rest of the statement to console

-Example:
+## 4) Examples

+Example 1:
 `print 1+2;`
 outputs
 `Calculator output: 3`

-### Alphabet characters [a-z, A-Z] as variables
-Treated as integer variables that store the value succeeding an equal sign.
-The math tokens above work on these variables.

-Example:
+Example 2:
-`x = 2;
+`x = 2;`
-y = 3;
+`y = 3;`
-print x + y;`
+`print x + y;`
 outputs
 `Calculator output: 5`